paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 <a id="section-2538d"></a>
 ## § 2538d.
 Long-term plan for meeting national security requirements for unencumbered uranium
-**(a) In general** Not later than December 31 of each even-numbered year through 2026, the Secretary of Energy shall submit to the congressional defense committees a plan for meeting national security requirements for unencumbered uranium through 2065.
+**(a) In general** Not later than December 31 of each odd-numbered year through 2031, the Secretary of Energy shall submit to the congressional defense committees a plan for meeting national security requirements for unencumbered uranium through 2070.

 **(b) Plan requirements** The plan required by subsection (a) shall include the following: